What’s new with BlueXP backup and recovery

 In the past when you restored a folder, only files from that folder were restored - no sub-folders, or files in sub-folders, were restored.
 Now, if you are using ONTAP 9.13.0 or greater, all the sub-folders and files in the selected folder are restored.
 This can save a great deal of time and money in cases where you have multiple nested folders in a top-level folder.

-Ability to back up data from Cloud Volumes ONTAP systems in dark sites
+Ability to back up data from Cloud Volumes ONTAP systems in sites with limited outbound connectivity

 Multiple enhancements to the Job Monitor